NIH IMSD

 The training timeline and 11 implementation activities for the TAMU IMSD model are detailed below.

 The Texas A&M Institute of Data Science (TAMIDS) provides a series of online training programs on computation systems and statistical learning in Data Science in the biomedical domain.
-Sessions couple exposition of underlying principles with engagement of participants through quizzes and exercises focused on developing computation competencies.
+Sessions couple exposition of underlying principles with the engagement of participants through quizzes and exercises focused on developing computation competencies.

-Target participants are PhD trainees in biomedical training programs at Texas A&M and beyond, in the second or later years of their programs.
+Target participants are Ph.D. trainees in biomedical training programs at Texas A&M and beyond in the second or later years of their programs.

 For more information and program schedules, visit the program website.

-Graduate and Professional School Dean
+Graduate & Professional School

 Principal Investigator